 The last article in this series on dealing with the Collection Division addressed Installment Agreements — arrangements through which tax debts can be resolved by means of monthly payments.
 Some folks, however, owe so much that an installment agreement is not a practical solution.
 Interest and penalties can accrue so quickly that the liability actually increases, despite the monthly payments.
 For such clients, one option often considered is an “Offer in Compromise.”

 The IRS’s authority to accept compromises in full settlement of tax debts is found in IRC §7122.
 There are only two statutory grounds for such compromises — “doubt as to liability” and “doubt as to collectibility.”2 Compromises premised on doubt as to whether the underlying tax is properly owed are handled by the Examination Division.
 We will focus on offers based on doubt as to collectibility, which are presented to and investigated by the IRS Collection Division.

 The IRS’s reasons for entertaining and accepting Offers in Compromise are explained succinctly in Policy Statement P-5-100:

 The Service will accept an Offer In Compromise when it is unlikely that the tax liability can be collected in full and the amount offered reasonably reflects collection potential.
 An Offer in Compromise is a legitimate alternative to declaring a case as currently not collectible or to a protracted installment agreement.
-The goal is to achieve collection of what is potentially collectible at the earliest possible time and at the least cost to the government.
+The goal is to achieve the collection of what is potentially collectible at the earliest possible time and at the least cost to the government.

-This statement of policy provides a frame of reference by which the Service’s procedures and standards for evaluating offers can be more readily understood.
+This statement of the policy provides a frame of reference by which the Service’s procedures and standards for evaluating offers can be more readily understood.